JGibson90/MS4/README.md

 - Specify a new **path directory** where you want to put the clone
 - Type `git clone` and then **paste** the previously copied url from before

-- Sign up and Log in to MongoDB
-- Create a new cluster using an appropriate Cloud Provider for yourself
-- Click the **Collections** tab and then the **Create Database** button
-- Choose a name for your database and your first **collection**
-- Populate your collection with key value pairs

 # Credits

 ## Code